GuangzheWen/web-softwaretools-plain/report/Process.md

 #### Meeting Log

+##### Meeting 4

+Time: 11:00am-11:40am

+Date: 4th August

+Place: Teams

+Attendees: Guangzhe Wen, Jiangqi Lou, Alfymora Joseph, Gang Li, Chongyan Qi

+The Meeting Point:

+1. Guangzhe has demonstrated the authentication capability by sharing the desktop.
+We discussed the specifics of the implementation and all agreed that the feature worked very well.
+2. The test method was discussed and the final decision was made to ask Allison.
+3. Discussed how to optimize the front end of this feature from UI and UX.
+4. Determined the feature to be made for the next Sprint.
+That is modifying the information, including upload picture for pet shop owner.
+5. We discussed the need for the rest of the team to continue to research the background while developing the back end and front, and to continue to dig for user stories to build our Product Backlog.

 #### Technical Log

 **3rd Aug:** Firstly, after communication with Allison, we got inspired then sucessfully fix a bug we found above: for retrieving pets APIs, there seems like two side of backend because of we receieved alternant Response when test the API.
 We fixed it by making a Request twice a time, which will create a pair of synchronized  backend, though it has two back-end.
 Finally we got two totally same backend, which won't impact front-end features any more.